toolstack/Folio/README.md

  - Install snapcraft if not already installed
  - change into the top level source directory
  - to build the snap, run `snapcraft`
- - to install locally, run `sudo snap install ./folio_24.04_amd64.snap --dangerous`
+ - to install locally, run `sudo snap install ./folio_YY.XX_amd64.snap --dangerous`
- - to lanuch the snap, run `folio`
+ - to launch the snap, run `folio`

 ### AppImage builds
  - Install linuxdeploy if not already installed